yauh/yii-sample-project/README.md

 # Yii-Sample-Project

 This is a simple example project with the PHP Yii-Framework.
 It is used as a sample project in the PHP-CI bootstrap.
+Some of the settings from [YiiBoilerplate](https://github.com/clevertech/YiiBoilerplate) are used in the config files.

 Notes
 =====